hytham/LightSwitches/ReadMe.md

 **LightSwitches**
-This is a simple demo application that demonstrate the integration of an  android phone to automate my home.
+This is a simple Android demo application that demonstrate the integration of an  android phone to automate my home.
 This is just a demo application.

 **Install**